Spl0itable/NYM/README.md

 ## Overview

-NYM is a Progressive Web App (PWA) chat application that uses Nostr's ephemeral events (kinds 20000/23333) for public channels and NIP-04 encrypted events (kind 4) for private messages.
+NYM is a Progressive Web App (PWA) chat messenger that uses Nostr's ephemeral events (kinds 20000 and 23333) for public channels and NIP-04 encrypted events (kind 4) for private messages.
 No registration, no accounts, no persistence - just pick a nym and start chatting.
 Or, connect using Nostr Extension for persistent identity.

 ![NYM Screenshot](https://nym.bar/images/NYM.png)